wesleyjrz/wesleyjrz/README.md

 ### :bowtie: Fun facts and curiosities

-- I'm kinda crazy about organisation, it's one of my hobbies to categorise, sort, clean up and create standards.
+- I'm kinda crazy about organisation.
-- I'm an eclectic as you can see by my long interests list, I've also got a hobby of finding new hobbies lol.
+- I'm an eclectic and I'm always finding new interests.

 > “Most of the good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.” > \-